-If articulation agreements appear incomplete, contact the Articulation Officer for assistance in getting those courses articulated.)]
+If articulation agreements appear incomplete, contact the Articulation Officer for assistance in getting those courses articulated.)

 - Identify any courses in the department/degree/certificate that are articulated at local high schools.
-Describe any preparatory agreements (such as a Memorandum of Understanding) with area schools.
-Note any plans to articulate courses or establish agreements with high schools in the future. - For programs leading to four-year degrees, use ASSIST.org to investigate articulation agreements with at least two target UC/CSU campuses (where students tend to transfer most).
+Describe any preparatory agreements with area schools.
+Note any plans to articulate courses with high schools in the future. - For programs leading to four-year degrees, use ASSIST.org to investigate articulation agreements with at least two target UC/CSU campuses (where students tend to transfer most).
 Note whether the articulation agreements are up-to-date. - For Associate Degrees for Transfer (AA-T or AS-T), use c-id.net/courses to verify that courses in the degree are properly articulated.
 Note whether the articulation agreements are up-to-date.